Coconut3223/io/docs/source/NLP/opennmt.rst

 -  ``-min_length[optional]`` :  to avoid empty translations
 -  ``-verbose[optional]`` : if you want to print translations

+.. hint:: example

-> 1. <kbd>onmt_translate -model models/model.fren_step_3000.pt -src UN.en-fr.fr-filtered.fr.subword.test -output UN.en.translated -gpu 0 -min_length 1</kbd>
+    1. <kbd>onmt_translate -model models/model.fren_step_3000.pt -src UN.en-fr.fr-filtered.fr.subword.test -output UN.en.translated -gpu 0 -min_length 1</kbd>
-> 2. Check the first line of result <kbd>head -n 1 UN.en.translated</kbd>
+    2. Check the first line of result <kbd>head -n 1 UN.en.translated</kbd>

->
->
-> > <u> Using sub-word</u>
+    | <u> Using sub-word</u>
-> > ▁Recalling ▁its ▁relevant ▁resolutions , ▁including ▁resolution ▁ 5 8 / 2 9 2 ▁of ▁ 6 ▁May ▁ 2 0 0 4 , ▁as ▁well ▁as ▁th ose ▁adopted ▁at ▁its ▁tenth ▁emergency ▁special ▁session ,
+    | ▁Recalling ▁its ▁relevant ▁resolutions , ▁including ▁resolution ▁ 5 8 / 2 9 2 ▁of ▁ 6 ▁May ▁ 2 0 0 4 , ▁as ▁well ▁as ▁th ose ▁adopted ▁at ▁its ▁tenth ▁emergency ▁special ▁session ,
-> > <u>Using word</u>
+    | <u>Using word</u>
-> > Recalling its relevant resolutions, including resolution 58/292 of 6 May 2004, as well as those adopted at its tenth emergency special session,
+    | Recalling its relevant resolutions, including resolution 58/292 of 6 May 2004, as well as those adopted at its tenth emergency special session,

 ## Evaluation